Kenneth7117/Kenneth7117/README.md

 ## 🚀 About Me

-I'm a passionate Security Engineer specializing in Cloud Security.
+I'm a passionate Security Engineer learning towards specializing in Cloud Security.
 With a deep understanding of AWS and a relentless drive to secure cloud environments, I aim to ensure that applications and data are protected against emerging threats.

 ## 💼 Professional Background